Neck and arm pain – Cervical radiculopathy

 Chiropractic Treatment of cervical radiculopathy

-Chiropractors cannot just ‘put the disc back into place’ but treatment has been shown to reduce pain, promote the healing process and speed up the recovery.
-A 2006 publication in the journal Spine showed Chiropractic manipulation in the treatment of disc injuries and sciatica had “very good results”.
+Chiropractors cannot just ‘put the disc back into place’, but treatment has been shown to reduce neck pain and arm pain, promote the healing process and speed up the recovery.
+A 2006 publication in The Spine Journal showed Chiropractic manipulation in the treatment of disc injuries and sciatica had “very good results”.
+In short, this article gave the green light for Chiropractic manipulation to treat cervical radiculopathy.

 - Chiropractic manipulation